umbcdata602/howtos/README.md

 https://blackboard.umbc.edu/ultra/course

-* Click on the icon for the specific course of interest.
+Click on the icon for the specific course of interest.
     * This opens a full-size popup with a purple "X" in the upper left.
     * The left-hand menu bar on this page opens with the configuration from the last time you were here
     * That can be confusing.
-So remember, The left-hand menu bar has two main roots:
+So remember, The left-hand menu bar has two roots:
 1. Class Name
     * This expandable menu item is at the top and uses the specific course name
     * For example: "Data 602 Introduction to Data Analysis and Machine Learning..."